 - 2 teaspoons olive oil

 - 1 cup red bell pepper finely chopped

-- 14 ounces Daiya jalapeno havarti cheese cut into cubes
+- 14 ounces Daiya jalapeno havarti cheese cut into small cubes

 - more red bell pepper for garnish

 - tortilla chips

 In a large pot, cook the chopped red pepper in the olive oil over medium heat.
 Once the pepper is soft, add the spinach, and stir until it starts to thaw.